IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/DemoGuidance.md

 - Have a backup plan like a video recording of the demonstration in case of events like network failures, unexpected errors, etc.
 - If the demonstration is to be delivered virtually, make sure everything works as planned using the e-meeting technology that will be used.
 - Try not to deviate from your script unless the client forces you in a different direction.
 Adlibbing during a demonstration can lead to unexpected results and failure.
+- If possible, and time permits, make the demonstration interactive.
+If that isn't possible, be sure to leave time for questions.
+- Always conclude with a **call to action**, for example, next steps, follow-on activities, etc.

 And, most importantly, practice, practice, and practice.